[Small logo of Thornwood girl] THORNWOOD þUBLISHERS, with 15 years on web -- 1995 to 2010

 ...very interesting stuff.
 I didn't know much about Spain.
 I might quibble with your statement that RCA made FCC shift FM upstairs (I really think it's more complex than that as we say in SOUNS OF CHANGE)...also the seeming oddity of the million-dollar payment to Marion Armstrong after EHA's death...she won the patent case and that's where the payment came from. chs

-Chris Sterling, professor, George Washington University, is author with Michael Keith of Sounds of Change: FM Broadcasting in America (Chapel Hill: University of North Carolina Press, 2008)
+Chris Sterling, professor, George Washington University, is author with Michael Keith of Sounds of Change: FM Broadcasting in America (Chapel Hill: University of North Carolina Press, 2008), and he is the editor of Military Communications: From Ancient Times to the 21st Century (Santa Barbara, Denver, and Oxford, England: ABC-CLIO, 2008).

 3/25/10